rachitrajm/DC-Project/README.md

 ### The second step of QUANTIZATION has been implemented here.

+This program takes number of samples as the input, then the samples' values.
+The result displays the following things in a tabular format: Sample Value, Normalized PAM Value, Quantized Value, Normalized Error, Quantization Code and Encoded Words.

 Here, levels has been fixed to 16 i.e. n=16; max and min amplitudes as V(min)=-40 and V(max)=40.
 This means the sample values lie in -40 to 40.

 To try on different data, change values of n, V(max) and V(min) in the code.